Home > Invertebrates > Shells > Cowries > Nucleolaria nucleus

 NUCLEAR COWRY

-Very rare in Hawaii, but common elsewhere, inhabiting caverns or under slabs exposed to surge.
+Very rare in Hawaii, but common elsewhere, inhabiting caverns or under slabs exposed to surge at any depth.
 Glossy cream to light brown, inflated with protruding extremities, nodules edged with orange-brown, marginal callous developed, indistinct dorsal groove.
-Attains 1 inch.
+Attains 1.5 inches, 37 mm.
 Red Sea to Okinawa, Hawaii, and the Tuamotus.
 Nucleolaria hinuhinu and Nucleolaria pseudonucleus are hybrids between endemic Nucleolaria granulata and this species.

 HAWAII - HYBRIDS